wadda/timmeh/README.md

 Timezones are plotted from the shapefile found at [The World Timezone Shapefile Repository](http://efele.net/maps/tz/world/)

-The files have subsequently been modified with "quasi-maritime" timezones and unique colors are assigned indexing  the polygons.
+Those files have subsequently been modified with "quasi-maritime" timezones and unique colors are assigned indexing the polygons.

 For those timezones at sea, quick and dirty 15 degree polygons were unceremoniously addeded  to test the concept.
 The 24 *new* polygons were added to the 418 pre-existing named polygon. `uninhabited` isn't an official timezone as far as I can tell, but the entire list of timezones (443) were assigned a colour in 35 point increments.

 Current logic looks to 8 points (0-315) to see if there is a 'land' timezone within 12 nautical miles, otherwise it becomes 'International' plus or minus the appropriate hour UTC.

-Greater precision and methods are being sought while trying to keep a lid on the overall size.

 When it's all over except the shouting, `timmeh`  might be able to ask if you want/need to change your timezome/locale, or if confidence is high, make those changes automagically.